tinted-theming/base16-shell-legacy/README.md

 To update, just `git pull` wherever you've cloned `base16-shell`.
 The themes are updated on a weekly basis thanks to GitHub Actions.
 See the GitHub Actions workflow in [`.github/workflows/update.yml`][6].

+### Default theme

+You can set the `$BASE16_THEME_DEFAULT` environment variable to the name of a theme and it will use that theme if there is no theme currently set.
+This can be useful for when you're using your dotfiles in a brand new environment and you don't want to manually set the theme for the first time.

+For example: `$BASE16_THEME_DEFAULT="solarized-light"`

+## Usage

+Open a new shell and type `base16` followed by a tab to perform tab completion.

 ## Troubleshooting